New Guinea: Since World War II

-In 2022, the Indonesian Government split Papuan Province into 4 provinces.
-In addition to Papua Province proper (capital Jayapura), the three new provinces are South Papua (capital Merauke), Central Papua (capital Nabire) and Highland Papua (capital Wamena).
+In 2022, the Indonesian government split Papua Province into four provinces.
+In addition to Papua Province proper (capital Jayapura), the three new provinces are South Papua (capital Merauke), Central Papua (capital Nabire) and Highland Papua (capital Jayawijaya).
+Furthermore, Southwest Papua (capital Sorong) was split from West Papua (capital Manokwari).

 The culture of inter-tribal warfare and animosity between the neighboring tribes are still present in New Guinea.